VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 	}

 	spawn_class = "hostile",
-	-- Classification of mod for the spawning algorithm: "hostile", "passive", "ambient" or "water"
+	-- Classification of mod for the spawning algorithm: "hostile" changes default light levels to 0-7 from 7-max+1, "passive" changes default of 'can_despawn' to false and reduces spawning occurences to the PASSIVE_INTERVAL (20s), "ambient" or "water" (or any other string) have no effect

 	ignores_nametag = false,
 	-- if true, mob cannot be named by nametag